 Figure 4.4 should show a series of points in a straight line.
 This is more or less true in the middle of the curve, but is violated heavily at both ends of the curve.
 This shows that we are missing something important in our simple model.

 What does this kind of plot show?
-We assume out residuals are normally distributed.
-The ‘theoretical quantiles` indicate the value we would expect from a normal distribution, the ’standardised residuals’ are the values we actually observe, but appropriately scaled.
+We assume our residuals are normally distributed.
+The ‘theoretical quantiles` indicate the value we would expect from normally distributed residuals, the ’standardised residuals’ are the values we actually observe, but appropriately scaled.
 The fact that the curve is above the straight line indicates that there are many words which have much longer duration that we would assume given only information about the word frequency, and the assumptions of the linear regression model itself (including, importantly, that the relationship can be captured by a straight line.)

-So, we have some reason to be a bit sceptical that our model is capturing the patterns at the edges of the data.
+But, in any case, we have some reason to be sceptical that our model is capturing the patterns at the edges of the data.
 We should keep this in mind as we move to the next phase of our workflow: look at the model summary.
 Violation of model assumptions reduces the confidence we should have when looking at its results.3

 The summary() function outputs key features of the model.4 Let’s look at the output: